If you’re a proud owner of a straight razor, you’re likely aware that sharpening it is a requirement.

 Generally, most people use green chromium oxide or red pastes, which vary between 0.5 and 1 micron respectively.
 Adding a thin layer of these can help touch up your razor without using a stone.
 There are also diamond sprays that provide the same effect.

-How To Strop A Straight Razor
+How To Sharpen A Straight Razor With A Strop

 Only strop your razor when you have time to spare.
 Never rush as this can inadvertently cause slip-ups that may damage your razor’s bevel or cut into the leather.
 Remember to be patient and not to rush like they do in the movies.